 With it becoming attached to the Parliament of England, Calais came to be known as the "brightest jewel" in the English Crown as the port revenues amounted to 1/3rd of England's revenue.
 Primarily, tin, lead, cloth and wool were the chief trade items.
-In fact, nearly half of the population of Calais was connected to wool trade.
+In fact, nearly half of the population of Calais was connected to the wool trade.

 The border of Calais and Franco-Burgundy were the same and so there was a constant threat from French and Duchy of Burgundy forces.
 Both the French and Duchy of Burgundy hated each other so much that they preferred Calais with England rather than be it a part of each other's constituency.
-But finally the French overtook the Burgundy and incorporated into France.
+But finally, the French overtook the Burgundy and incorporated it into France.

 When Francis, Duke of Guise took over the throne of France, he took benefit of the disadvantage that Calais had regarding natural defences.
 On January 1, 1958, the English lost their rule over Calais.
 The French attacked Calais at the city's weak point of Fort Nieulay and its gates which when opened could have sent the French back.
 But the gates remain closed, thus surprising the English.
 Calais (then known as Calaisis) was renamed as Pays Reconquis and the Dutch citizens were forced to speak French.
 The city came under the rule of Spanish for a short period of time from 1596-1598 when it was later returned to the French under the Treaty of Vervins.